I offer a variety of teambuilding and wellbeing sessions to support your hardworking staff.

-Series of in-depth sessions tailored to specific mental health issues that often impact on the workplace
+5. Series of in-depth sessions on specific mental health issues:

-I operate a sliding scale depending on organisational turnover.
+I offer discounts on a sliding scale for charities and not for profits depending on turnover.

-Offering take-away self-care tools/exercises that people can practice regularly at home or in nature.
+Exploring take-away self-care tools/exercises that people can practice regularly at home or in nature.

 General relaxation and enhancing wellbeing.